uw-x/uw-x.github.io/README.md

 permalink: /:path/
 seo:
   type: Course
-  name: Mobile Systems & Networking Capstone
+  name: Networks & Mobile AI Capstone
 ---

-# Welcome to the Mobile Systems & Networking Capstone course page!
+# Welcome to the Networks & Mobile AI Capstone course page!

-This page pertains to the capstone course given at the Paul G. Allen School of Computer Science and Engineering at the University of Washington in the Spring of 2023.
+This page pertains to the capstone course given at the Paul G. Allen School of Computer Science and Engineering at the University of Washington in the Winter of 2025.

 ## Goal of this capstone